golay1/AirRackets/README.md

 2: php files,
 3: Laravel framework.

 Database was managed through XAMPP and phpmyadmin.
-The final project is hosted on UTA cloud.
-You can create an account with any email and check it out here: http://gdn8015.uta.cloud/laravel/index
+The final project is hosted on UTA cloud: http://gdn8015.uta.cloud/laravel/index

 You can use these accounts to login: